 - Go to Setup.

-- In Setup, on the left side of the page you will find a section called "Administration Setup" (in some instances this is labelled as "Administer").
+- In Setup, on the left side of the page you will find a section called "Administration Setup" (in some instances this is labeled as "Administer").

 - Under Administration Setup, expand the "Communication Templates" menu and click on "Classic Email Templates".